 At 18, Joe left college to join the US Army.
 From 1961-1964 he traveled the World.
 He attempted college a second time in 1964, but it still did not keep his attention.
 He worked many different jobs and in 1968 got married to Sandy Stone and decided it was time to start a career.
 So, when his good friend, Lenny Bilgrei—an usher at his wedding—introduced him to the Recruiting Industry in 1971, it was perfect.
 He started his own company, Data Executives, that year and closed it in 1985 to start PC ETCETERA, a Personal Computer Training program, with a partner, Terry Steinberg.
 He left that company in 1996 to decide what his next venture would be.
 Got caught up in the dotcom rush in 1998 and started www.ehire.com, still exists but not as his start-up.

-Joe is the proud parent of, Marcie Sabrin Berson, married to Yury Berson, and Ben Sabrin.
+Joe is the proud parent of, Marcie Sabrin Berson, married to Yury Berson, and Ben Sabrin, married to Maddie Bird.
 He has three grandchildren: Alexy Berson, Nicolette Sabrin and Meadow Eva Sabrin.

-After raising their family in Edison, NJ, he and Sandy moved back to Manhattan where they lived for 20 years and in 2016 moved to Highland Beach, Florida (near Boca Raton).
+After raising their family in Edison, NJ, he and Sandy moved back to Manhattan where they lived for 20 years.
+They are now in Delray Beach.

 Carolina Simon- Educational Director